Fall decor ideas to cozy up your home

 A cozy woven basket

 Woven baskets are both decorative and functional, which is why they’re a popular pick for fall decor.
-T&T Housewares Orange Fox Basket has a flexible cotton design that pops up to hold blankets and toys.
+T & Housewares Orange Fox Basket has a flexible cotton design that pops up to hold blankets and toys.
 When it’s not in use, it collapses for easy storage.

 Mini pumpkins

-Mini pumpkins have rustic autumn charm, and investing in a set of them gives you plenty of arrangement options.
+Mini artificial pumpkins have rustic autumn charm, and investing in a set of them gives you plenty of arrangement options.
 DomeStar Artificial Pumpkins Set includes 42 mini pumpkins and 30 silk maple leaves in rich orange tones.
 All pieces are both indoor and outdoor-friendly.

 An outdoor banner

-No matter the size of your outdoor space, there’s usually room for a small banner.
+If you’re looking for outdoor fall decor ideas, consider adding a decorative banner to your garden.
 The Fall Fun Garden Banner has a contemporary design with a list of favorite fall activities written in fall-themed colors.

 A fall-inspired dish towel set

 A fall-inspired dish towel set adds seasonal charm to kitchens.
-DII Design Imports Harvest Vine Jacquard Dish Towel Set, a three-piece set, features a stamped leaf and acorn designs along the edges.
+DII Design Imports Harvest Vine Jacquard Dish Towel Set, a three-piece set, features stamped leaf and acorn designs along the edges.

 Sign up here to receive the BestReviews weekly newsletter for useful advice on new products and noteworthy deals.